-In order to test the efficacy of the filters, we use a simplified version of the full device chip, as shown in Fig. 2c.
+In order to test the efficacy of the filters, we use a prototyping chip, which is a simplified version of the full device, as shown in Fig. 2(c).
 This prototyping chip is made from the same wafers that are used for full devices.
-The 100 mm $^{28}$ Si/SiGe wafers have been processed with the ion-implanted regions, the NbTiN film, the $Al_2O_3$ gate dielectric, and the Ti/Pt contacts to the implanted regions and the NbTiN film; then diced in 20 mm coupons.
-Each coupon is further processed with one ebeam and SF6/He reactive ion etching step to define the superconducting elements; optionally one ebeam and liftoff step to pattern the SiN/Au thin film capacitor stack (Fig. 2d); followed by dicing into 4 mm by 2.8 mm individual devices.
+All the linewidths reported in this work come from these prototypes.
+The 100-mm 28Si/SiGe wafers are processed with the ion-implanted regions, the 5-to-7-nm-thin $Nb{\nu}Ti{1-\nu}N$ film, the Al2O3 gate dielectric, and the Ti/Pt contacts to the implanted regions and the Nb_vTi{1-v}N film; then diced in 20-mm coupons.
+Each coupon is further processed with one electron-beam lithography and SF6/He reactive ion-etching step to define the superconducting elements; optionally one electron-beam lithography and liftoff step to pattern the SiN_z/Au thin-film capacitor stack [Fig. 2(d)]; followed by dicing into 4 mm by 2.8 mm individual devices.
 The pattern is offset such that there is none of the Al2O3 gate dielectric or the Ti/Pt contacts used in full devices while using the same starting pieces.
-Further fabrication details can be found in the Supplemental Material Sec.
-S1 A [28].
-To accurately capture the effects of the resonator capacitive loading by the gate structure, a simplified version of the gates is patterned directly into the superconducting film, as shown in Fig. 2c.
+Further fabrication details can be found in Appendix A. To accurately capture the effects of the resonator capacitive loading by the gate structure, a simplified version of the gates is patterned directly into the superconducting film, as shown in Fig. 2(c).
 This structure has the same capacitance to the resonator as the real gates, according to numerical simulations with COMSOL.
 Hence, the resonator losses should be dominated by microwave leakage into the gate fanout, as opposed to dielectric or resistive losses.
-The devices are then measured in a He refrigerator with a base temperature of $\sim 270$ mK, unless otherwise specified.
-Setup details can be found in the Supplemental Material Sec.
-S1 C [29].
-The gate pads of each DQD are wirebonded to each other, and then to a common port with a 50 $\Omega$ termination (one line per DQD side) on a five ports printed circuit board (PCB).
-This simulates the irreversible loss of microwaves in a dilution refrigerator with resistive-capacitive filters and instruments attached to each gate line.
-Linewidth analysis details can be found in the Supplemental Material Sec.
-S1 D [30].
+The devices are then measured in a 3He refrigerator with a base temperature of approximately 270 mK, unless otherwise specified.
+Setup details can be found in Appendix C. The gate pads of each DQD are wirebonded to each other, and then to a common port with a 50- Ω termination (one line per DQD side) on a five-port printed circuit board (PCB).
+This simulates the irreversible loss of microwaves in a dilution refrigerator with resistivecapacitive filters and instruments attached to each gate line.
+Linewidth analysis details can be found in Appendix D.